ChristophGmeiner/sbmd/readme.md

 ### systemd folder
 Systemd files for auto-start of Airflow services

+## Scenarios

+### The data was increased by 100%
+No issue at all.
+S3 buckets have no limit, also for Amazon Redshift this data volume is more than handable.

+### The pipelines would be run on a daily basis by 7 am every day
+This already takes places.
+So no issues here.
+In fact data gathering takes place 2 times every hour and the transferring and loading pipeline takes place once a day.

+### The database needed to be accessed by 100+ people.
+No issue for Amazon Redshift.

 ## Next Steps

 - Create a data lake for analysing live data (based on Apache Spark)